uit-hdl/chatbot-for-mental-health/prompts/mental-health/overseer.md

 The summary is a VERY brief text of length < 20 words.
 Adress the bot directly.
 If the flag is "SUPPORTED, set `"motivation": ""`.
 Example:

-{"flag": "WARNING", "motivation": "Your statement is not well supported, the text says nothing about the effect of exercise on Scizophrenia"}
+{"flag": "WARNING", "motivation": "Your sources do not explicitly say that exercise benefits Scizophrenia"}